Seems like the blogging gods are against you.

 Anyway, introducing video and podcasting to your new blogging campaign makes you human.
 When folks see you as living, breathing, and a feeling human, you go from words on a screen to a sentient being.
 Sentient beings gain clout fast.
 Sentient beings make friends fast.

-Example; my friend David Boozer at Blog by the Sea does a fabulous job integrating videos and podcasts into his blog.
+Example; my friend David Boozer does a fabulous job integrating videos and podcasts into his blog.
 Peep his latest posts to learn from a seasoned internet marketing pro.

 As a newbie blogger you are likely terrified to do a Facebook Live Video.
 Nut the eff up.
 Hit the record button.
 Do it.